The Origins of the Cigar Store Indian

 How They Began

-When Native Americans brought tobacco to the European populace, they adopted the function as spokespeople for the cigar enterprise, making their tradition intertwined with tobacco culture.
+When Native Americans brought tobacco to the European populace, they adopted the function of spokespeople for the cigar enterprise, making their tradition intertwined with tobacco culture.
 Because of this, a visible picture of an Indian became often used to tell the masses, pretty illiterate loads, wherein they may buy tobacco.

 How They Were Carved

 While a few Cigar Store Indians have been made of solid iron, most had been a product of timber.
 The majority of them were made using artisans or professional carvers.
 Using axes, chisels, and mallets on white pine, the timber figures were carved and then painted in a tapestry of folklore, fine arts, and popular culture.
-In addition to wood Indians, carvers also produced wood sports figures, politicians, excessive society girls, and Scotsmen.
+In addition to wood Indians, carvers produced wood sports figures, politicians, excessive society girls, and Scotsmen.

 What They Looked Like